2023 Best Value Electrical Engineering Bachelor's Degree Schools in Nevada

 Best Nevada Schools for Affordable Quality for a Bachelor's in Electrical Engineering

-Our 2023 rankings named University of Nevada - Reno the best value school in Nevada for electrical engineering students working on their bachelor’s degree.
-Located in the large city of Reno, UNR is a public college with a fairly large student population.
+Our analysis found University of Nevada - Reno to be the best value school for electrical engineering students who want to pursue a bachelor’s degree in Nevada.
+Located in the city of Reno, UNR is a public school with a very large student population.

 UNR undergraduate students pay an average of $8,737 in in-state tuition and fees each year.
 After completing their Bachelor's Degree, EE graduates from UNR carry an average student debtload of $20,629.

-The excellent bachelor’s degree programs at University of Nevada - Las Vegas helped the school earn the #2 place on this year’s ranking of the best value electrical engineering schools in Nevada.
-UNLV is a very large public school located in the midsize city of Las Vegas.
+A rank of #2 on this year’s list means University of Nevada - Las Vegas is a great value for electrical engineering students working on their bachelor’s degree.
+UNLV is a fairly large public school located in the midsize city of Las Vegas.

 UNLV undergraduate students pay an average of $8,737 in in-state tuition and fees each year.
 On average, EE graduates from UNLV take out $31,244 in student loans while working on their Bachelor's Degree.